The 10 Most Dangerous Airport Landings In The World

-Traveling by plane is a good time-saving alternative, however, in certain places, a simple trip can become a nightmare if a place has dangerous airport landings.
+Traveling by plane is a good time-saving alternative, and statistically the safest method of travel.
+However, in certain places, a simple trip can become a nightmare if a place has dangerous airport landings.

 We’ve rounded up some of the worst around the globe.
 We took into consideration the following factors: having short runways, being located at a high altitude, being in a place with unusual weather conditions, registering a high density of air traffic or being in the middle of mountains or buildings.